zoogeny/james-15-8-2019/README.md

   (probably better to use dedicated search solution like ElasticSearch)
 * Would be nice to have a proper logging solution (other than console.log)
 * Custom error handlers for express server
+* Messages could remove after a timer (in addition to clicking the close button)

 ## Libraries